-In North America, wolverines range as far south as California, but south of the boreal forest, they are typically found only in the most rugged mountain ranges, including Canada's Rocky and Columbia Mountains1.
+In North America, wolverines range as far south as California, but south of the boreal forest, they are only found in the most rugged mountain ranges, including Canada's Rocky Mountains.

 - Wolverine track sequences are usually in sets of three prints, about the size of a large dog.
 Look closely at the middle print - it's actually made by two paws.

 - Tracks may also be in sets of 4 (like lynx or wolf) or 2 (like fisher and marten).

 - All five toes and claws are usually visible.
 Only four toes register for lynx (no claws) and wolf (claws visible) tracks.

 Despite their fearsome reputation, wolverines are susceptible to a number of disturbances.
 Denning females leave their young alone for up to several days while they search for food during the late winter.
 The young are helpless and vulnerable, so mothers ensure they are in a secure den, safe from potential predators.
 As a backcountry skier, you may unwittingly disturb a female with young kits, forcing her to find a new den and move her young.